axelomega/omegamacs/CONTRIBUTING.md

 # Contributing to Omegamacs

 Thank you for your interest in contributing to Omegamacs!

-This guide will help you understand how to contribute effectively to this Emacs configuration.
+Omegamacs has so far been my personal Emacs configuration that I've developed and refined for my own workflow.
+However, I believe it has grown into something that could benefit the broader Emacs community, so I'm opening it up for contributions from others.
+This guide will help you understand how to contribute effectively while maintaining the configuration's core principles and quality.
 ## Philosophy

 Before contributing, please understand Omegamacs' core philosophy: